mobilecoinofficial/full-service/docs/usage/view-only-account/transaction-signer.md

 From the offline machine, call the Sync function of the transaction signer, which takes in the secret mnemonic file, the sync request file, and optionally a number of subaddresses to generate and attempt to decode the txos with, defaulting to 1000 subaddresses.

 The result of this will be a file in the directory of the binary that contains the entire method to be called on Full Service.
 This will add any missing KeyImages for txos and Subaddresses required to decode them to the view only account.

-## Generating Subaddresses

-If you would like to use the subaddresses feature of MobileCoin accounts, then these subaddresses must be generated with the transaction signer.

-Start by calling the [create\_new\_subaddresses\_request](../../view-only-accounts/subaddress/create\_new\_subaddress\_request.md) from the view only account in Full Service.
-This will generate a result which will need to be saved to a json file and moved to the offline machine.

-From the offline machine, call the Subaddresses function of the transaction signer, which takes in the secret mnemonic file and the subaddresses request.

-The result of this will be a file in the directory of the binary that contains the entire method to be called with Full Service.
-This will add a set of new subaddresses to the view only account.

 ## Sign an Unsigned Transaction